MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1910-Occupational-Safety-Health-Standards/subpart-Z-Toxic-Hazardous-Substances/section-1910.1050.md

 (5) This section does not apply to the construction industry as defined in 29 CFR 1910.12(b).
 (Exposure to MDA in the construction industry is covered by 29 CFR 1926.60).

-(6) Except as provided in paragraph (a)(8) of this secton, this section does not apply to materials in any form which contain less than 0.1% MDA by weight or volume.
+(6) Except as provided in paragraph (a)(8) of this section, this section does not apply to materials in any form which contain less than 0.1% MDA by weight or volume.

 (7) Except as provided in paragraph (a)(8) of this section, this section does not apply to “finished articles containing MDA.”